 Attorney David A. Sims Represents the Family of Victims Electrocuted at Work

-If your family member has suffered and died from electrocution at work or on the job site in the Mid-Ohio Valley or North-Central regions of West Virginia, contact wrongful death workplace accident expert Attorney David A. Sims.
+If your family member has suffered and died from being electrocuted at work or on the job site in West Virginia, contact wrongful death workplace accident expert Attorney David A. Sims.
 Attorney Sims represents the family members of victims who have been electrocuted at work.
-Our law firm can also represent victims who have suffered serious injuries as a result of near-electrocution at work.
+Our law firm can also represent victims who have suffered serious injuries as a result of nearly being electrocuted at work.

 We offer you our deepest sympathy for your loss.
-Since we are, unfortunately, unable to give you what you really want (your loved one back in your arms), we pledge to go after all of the money that the law allows for your wrongful death by electrocution claim or lawsuit.
+Since we are, unfortunately, unable to give you what you really want (your loved one back in your arms), we pledge to go after all of the money that the law allows for your wrongful death claim orlawsuit caused by being electrocuted.
 Electrocution is the fifth leading cause of death according to the NIOSH National Traumatic Occupational Fatalities (NTOF) surveillance system and is number 3 in OSHA’s “Fatal Four” causes of death in construction work.

 High Voltage Electricity at Construction and Industrial Sites Causes Burns and Electrocution